 When the parent and child roles shift, it can be hard, especially if you swap roles and become a caregiver to your mom or dad.
 It is natural to feel worried and overwhelmed at a time like this; however, it is imperative that you take control if necessary, rather than avoid the situation.

-There are many warning signs that you may notice that will indicate that all is not well with how your parents are handling their finances.
+There are many warning signs you may notice that indicate all may not be well with how your parents are handling their finances.
 These signs may include:

 Always be respectful.
 Discussions of a financial nature need to be approached with the utmost sensitivity and respect.
 Your parents may not be comfortable discussing what may happen as they age, so taking care of their emotional needs while discussing the future is incredibly important.